 Mongo Santamaria

-Mongo and Willie Bobo supplied the Latin percussion on an incredible number of recordings in the 1950s, working for many of the top stars in Latin and jazz as well as taking "first-call" sideman work on all kinds of albums.
-Emerging as a leader, Mongo recorded Afro-Cuban music for Tico and Fantasy.
-Then came a godsend from Herbie Hancock, a basic groove the young piano star stumbled on after hours.
-"Watermelon Man" quickly became Mongo's signature tune and the title of an entirely great jazz album.
+Mongo and Willie Bobo supplied the percussion on an incredible number of discs in the 1950s, working for many of the top stars in Latin and jazz as well as taking "first-call" sideman work on all kinds of albums.
+Emerging slowly as a leader, Mongo recorded an important body of Afro-Cuban music for Tico (at first under the baton of Tito Puente) and Fantasy (at first under the mallets of Cal Tjader).
+His "Cuban Fantasy" for Tjader's Concert on the Campus LP is legendary.

 Following Watermelon Man, Mongo and friends moved to Columbia, which pumped out album after album of mostly soul covers to no avail.
 Great Latin jazz tunes were ignored as everyone hoped for another Latin-soul hit. ("Mongo's Boogaloo" and "We Got Latin Soul" are fairly memorable.)
 Eventually Latin soul gave way to soul jazz, and Mongo was picked up by Atlantic while, ironically, his son Monguito was enjoying some success on Fania with Latin soul.
 There, Neal Creque pumped fresh life into composition and arrangement, and the Sheller-Santamaria team hit their stride again.